vectara/vectara-docs/www/docs/console-ui/manage_user.md

    ![Add user](/img/new_user.png)

-4. Click Create and the new user appears on the Team pagee.
+4. Click Create and the new user appears on the Team page.

 ## Edit User